-Term of License Withdrawal (Days, Months, Years, etc.): Mandatory Minimum Term of Withdrawal:
+Post DWI Conviction Licensing Action: Type of Licensing Action (Suspension/Revocation): Term of License Withdrawal (Days, Months, Years, etc.): Mandatory Minimum Term of Withdrawal: Other:

-1 yr (1st and subsequent offenses) §6-214(a)(3), (4) or (5)

-See Footnote No. 4 on p.
+Rehabilitation: Alcohol Education: Alcohol Treatment: Vehicle Impoundment/Confiscation: Authorized by Specific Provisions: Terms Upon Which Vehicle Will Be Released: Other: Miscellaneous Sanctions Not Included Elsewhere: Under §§6-2(1(a)(1) & 6-216, a person's license may be suspended for not more than 1 yr if they have committed (but have not necessarily been convicted of) an off that requires mandatory license revocation (e.g. DWI).
+Rev (1st and subsequent offenses) 6-206(2)Special Note: If a person receives revocations for both an admin. per se violation and for a DWI conviction based on the same occurrence, the total revocation period that shall be imposed cannot exceed the longer of the two revocation periods.
+6-214(d) 1 yr (1st and subsequent offenses) §6-214(a)(3), (4) or (5) See Footnote No. 4 on p.
 A-3 and Miscellaneous Sanctions below.

-Alcohol Education: Alcohol Treatment:

-Provisions:

-Yes (1st and sub. off) §11-904(b)

-Following a DWI conviction, a defendant may have their vehicle(s) registration(s) suspended.
-Note: The UVC does not specify a length of time for such suspension. §17-301(2)

-After the revocation period, a new license shall not be issued until the person satisfies the State licensing agency that it is reasonably safe to permit them to drive. §6-214(b)
+Yes (1st and sub. off) §11-904(b) No Following a DW1 conviction, a defendant may have their vehicle(s) registration(s) suspended.
+Note: The UVC does not specify a length of time for such suspension. \$17-301(2) After the revocation period, a new license shall not be issued until the person satisfies the State licensing agency that it is reasonably safe to permit them to drive. $\S6-214(b)$ Other Criminal Actions Related to DWI:

-Homicide by Vehicle:

-UVC Has Such a Provision:
+Homicide by Vehicle: UVC Has Such a Provision: Criminal Sanction: Imprisonment (Term): Mandatory Minimum Term: Fine (\$ Range):

-Criminal Sanction:

-Imprisonment (Term):

-Yes Misd or Felony §11-906(a)

-3 mos to 1 yr in the county jail or not less than than 1 yr nor more than 5 yrs in the penitentiary §11-906(b)

-\$500 to \$2,000 §11-906(b) Note: The fine sanction does not apply if the penitentiary imprisonment sanction is imposed.
+Yes Misd or Felony1 §11-906(a) 3 mos to 1 yr in the county jail or not less than than 1 yr nor more than 5 yrs in the penitentiary \$11-906(b) None3 \$500 to \$2,000 §11-906(b) Note: The fine sanction does not apply if the penitentiary imprisonment sanction is imposed.
+None2

-See §17-103(c) where a court may probate or suspend sanctions for any misdemeanor traffic off unless such penalities are made specifically mandatory by law.
+2See §17-103(c) where a court may probate or suspend sanctions for any misdemeanor traffic off unless such penalities are made specifically mandatory by law.
 For felony offenses, the UVC provides no specific guidance as to mandatory sentences.
-However, many

-State criminal laws provide for the suspension or probation of a sentence for certain types of felony offenses.
+However, many State criminal laws provide for the suspension or probation of a sentence for certain types of felony offenses.